syncfusion-content/ej2-grid-docs/ej2-javascript/grid/scrolling/scrolling.md

 {% previewsample "page.domainurl/code-snippet/grid/scroll-to-select-row-cs1" %}
 {% endif %}

-## Hide the empty placehoder of scrollbar
+## Hide the empty placeholder of scrollbar

 The Syncfusion Grid control provides a feature to hide the empty placeholder of the scrollbar, offering a cleaner interface without unnecessary scrollbars.
 To achieve this, you can utilize the [hideScroll](../../api/grid/#hidescroll) method.
 This method allows you to determine whether the scrollbar should be hidden based on the content's overflow.